brettz9/nogin/README.md

 1. **BrowserID** - Implement browser add-on (or work with existing Persona) to use with a server-side validation
 1. Add **passwordless** option
+1. Method to auto-create accessibility-friendly **navigation bar**, including login (root), logout, home, signup, and users (the special pages, 'activation', 'lostPassword', 'resetPassword', 'delete', 'reset', 'coverage', should not need to be added).
+Also add breadcrumbs and `<link rel=next/prev>`.

 ## Lower priorities